ksahlin/ultra/README.md

 ### New since v0.0.3

-uLTRA is now used less than half of the memory used in previous versions and is about 20% faster.
+uLTRA now uses less than half of the memory used in previous versions and is about 20% faster.